-Jenn Kennedy talks the business of architecture with Steven Ehrlich, FAIA, Barton Myers, FAIA, Kat Fern, ASID and Nancy Horne, architect recruiter Wednesday
+Jenn Kennedy discussing the business of architecture with Steven Ehrlich, FAIA, Barton Myers, FAIA, Kat Fern, ASID, and Nancy Horne, architect recruiter.

-Jenn Kennedy, author of Success by Design, and panelists will explore the benefits of working in various sized firms, interviewing techniques, what employers want in today's market and new ways to apply architecture skills.
+Jenn Kennedy, author of Success by Design, and panelists explored the benefits of working in various sized firms, interviewing techniques, what employers want in today's market and new ways to apply architecture skills.

 MODERNISM: THEN, NOW & BEYOND

-Beyond white paint and walls of glass, modernists discuss the philosophical evolution of modernism and what is authentically modern in second decade of the new millennium.
-A+D Museum and Szalon Showroom present panelists Neil Denari, John Favaro, Gulla Jonsdottir and moderator Erika Heet of Dwell Magazine for a panel event occasioned by Legends of La Cienega: Celebrate Art.
+Beyond white paint and walls of glass, modernists discuss the philosophical evolution of modernism and what is authentically modern in the second decade of the new millenium.
+A+D Museum and Salon Showroom present panelists Neil Denari, John Favaro, Gulla Jonsdottir and moderator Erika Heet of Dwell Magazine for a panel event occasioned by Legends of La Cienega: Celebrate Art.

-A adiscussion occasioned by the SOUPERgreen exhibition took place Thursday April 7.
+A discussion occasioned by the SOUPERgreen exhibition.
 In the show, five 'souped up' environmentally (self)-conscious architectural propositions explore ways technology can promote a deeper and more expressive engagement with the environment.

 AIA/LA ARCH IS_

 The Arch Is_ competition invites young architects and designers to share their portfolios and philosophies with an esteemed panel of judges.
-The two talented winners aree awarded with a public forum and the rare opportunity to share their perspective on what architecture is with the design community.
+The two talented winners were awarded the rare opportunity to share their perspective on what architecture is with the design community in a public forum.